FelixOnline/v2/content/articles/2012-1-26-keep-a-keen-interest-in-the-latest-college-issues.md

 subtitle: >
   Have your say and make a difference at Imperial
 date: "2012-01-26 23:16:33 +0000"

 # Attributes from Felix Online V1
 id: "2075"
 old_path: /comment/2075/keep-a-keen-interest-in-the-latest-college-issues
 aliases:
  - /comment/2075/keep-a-keen-interest-in-the-latest-college-issues
+imported: true
+comments:
+ - DENCHGANG AMADEUS MOZARTThere are letters printed in commentThis article is so dench its bench Thug lifeYou should publish a letters page in the actual paper for them of us whats cant be bothered to go on the web all the time Not just them big sprawling comments articles mind theyre a bit selfserving

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true